Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 Have you gotten a slew of events lined up on your nonprofit’s calendar?

-Not only can you rely on your CRM in creating these events successfully, but when you get busy, you can also use these management tools to track each event, enabling 360 degree event management capabilities.
+Not only can you trust in your CRM for creating these events successfully, but when you get busy, you can also use these management tools to track each event, enabling 360-degree event management capabilities.

-From sending advertisements and event schedules to boost event attendance, executing event registration, tracking those who agree to attend and those who turn down the request, and processing and issuing tickets, this is a lot to do while managing a nonprofit at the same time.
+From sending advertisements and event schedules to boost event attendance, executing event registration, tracking those who agree to attend and those who turn down the request, and processing and issuing tickets, this is a lot to do while managing a nonprofit and an event at the same time.

 Also, when more than one event is going on at once, you could accidentally get your wires crossed.
 Issuing a ticket to your constituent for the wrong event could cause a blemish in your professional relationship.

-Your cloud based CRM keeps all your events tidy and organized so you can avoid these embarrassing gaffes.
+Your cloud-based CRM keeps all your events organized so you can avoid these embarrassing gaffes.

 How to Use a CRM to Fundraise